 There are loads of events along the trail including the Iron Horse Ultra 100 Marathon.

-Locals are incredibly kind and helpful.
+Locals along the Iron Horse Trail are incredibly kind and helpful.
 Ask for help if you need it.

 Wildlife including moose and deer are often sighted.
 Birding is excellent.
 Binoculars would be worthwhile.